 HUMANITARIAN MIGRANTS, WORK and ECONOMIC SECURITY ON THE URBAN FRINGE

-In partnership with La Trobe University, the Brotherhood has conducted research into local employment issues for refugees in the City of Hume.
+In partnership with La Trobe University, the Brotherhood conducted research into local employment issues for refugees in the City of Hume.

 Refugees are increasingly being resettled on the outskirts of big cities.
 Places like the City of Hume, which is already very diverse, are welcoming many newly arrived refugees.
 This can be a ‘win–win’ for the local community and for refugees – if they can be matched to good jobs.